-The Insertion Device (ID) for the DCS is a Revolver Undulator that can be switched between two sets of magnets with periods of 27 mm or 17.2 mm (U27 and U17.2) to provide spectral tuning in energy from 7 to 40 keV, with a gap between 16-20 keV.
+The Insertion Device (ID) for the DCS is a Revolver Undulator that can be switched between two sets of magnets with periods of 27 mm or 17.2 mm (U27 and U17.2) to provide spectral tuning in energy from 7 to 100 keV.

-- Laser aligned to x-rays provides visible beam path for initial alignment
+- Laser aligned to x-rays beams provides visible beam path for initial alignment

 - GigE camera coupled to YAG crystal with microscope objective for precisely focusing and shaping x-ray beam